 5. Benguet Agri-Pinoy Trading Center

 Benguet is the country’s top producer of temperate vegetable.
-And this newly-constructed facility provides local farmers the opportunity to directly sell their produce to customers.
+And this newly-constructed facility provides local farmers the opportunity to directly sell their products to customers.

 It has modern buildings and wide spaces.
 And yes, it is just some stones throw away from Strawberry Farm.

 If you are looking for locally-made products as well as healthy options, do check this place out.
 Some of the products are made by Benguet State University’s facilities while others are sourced from community-based organizations.
 Therefore, if you come and buy here, you are promoting healthy living and local development.

 Here, you can find wines, snacks, coffee, bread, tea, honey, and so much more.
 You have a variety to choose from.
 Even better, the prices are mostly budget-friendly.